MMAMathematician/skinwalker/README.md

 # Skinwalker
 Tool that steals a Discord account and uses a large language model to pretend to be them.
+Not that this is a proof-of-concept tool that is meant for EDUCATIONAL PURPOSES ONLY.

 ## Usage